asbiin/laravel-webauthn/README.md

 ## View response

-You can easily change the view responses with the Webauthn service:
+You can easily change the view responses with the Webauthn service.

+For instance, call `Webauthn::loginViewResponseUsing` in your `AppServiceProvider`:

 ```php
 use LaravelWebauthn\Services\Webauthn;